haryodwi/haryodwi/README.md

 # Hi there <img src="https://raw.githubusercontent.com/whysaputro/whysaputro/master/wave.gif" width="30px"> , I'm Haryo!

 Currently i am a student in Asia Cyber University, majoring Informations Systems.
 Computer Science is not a new thing to me, yet developing systems is a totally different ball game.
-Now i an intensive training mode trying to be an expert in IT.
+Now i am in an intensive training mode trying to be an expert in IT.
 I have interest in Systems Development, Data Science, and Machine Learning.
 I really hope in the future i will be able contribute in global tech company!

 <img align="right" alt="GIF" src="https://raw.githubusercontent.com/whysaputro/whysaputro/master/code.gif" width="400" height="250" />